hello-robot/stretch_web_interface/README.md

 This repository holds prototype code that enables a person (the operator) to remotely teleoperate a Stretch RE1 (the robot) through a recent Chrome/Chromium web browser on an Android mobile phone, laptop, or desktop.
 The Stretch RE1 is a mobile manipulator from Hello Robot Inc.

-**WARNING: This is prototype code that has not been well tested.
-We are making it available in its current state, since we believe it may have value to the community.
-There are security issues associated with the current code, especially if you use the default credentials.
+**WARNING: This is prototype code has been useful to the community, but it's not well tested.
+There are also security issues, especially if you use the default credentials.
 Use this code at your own risk.**

 ## History